Skip to main content

 Reusable2-StageRP-1

 The workhorse of the global launch industry.
 First orbital-class rocket to achieve propulsive landing and routine reuse of the first stage.
-Dominates the global commercial launch market with the highest cadence of any active vehicle.
+Dominates the global commercial launch market with 134 flights in 2024 and 165 in 2025.
+Boosters have been certified for up to 40 flights each.
+Block 5 variant first flew May 2018 (original Falcon 9 v1.0 debuted June 2010).

 Ariane 6